jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

-Society was technically in the Internet Age, but being kept in the era of mass-production by Darth Blockbuster.
-Politicians agreed with the idea—neither side knew how to make society prosper with Internet Age tools.
+The era of mass-production is over.
+Politicians went along with Darth Blockbuster's antagonism.
+Neither side could understand all the possibilities of digital technology to help all of society prosper—as Progressives dream—and also force people to better themselves—as Conservatives demand.

-This caused systematic problems as our society kept trying to keep the Woodstock 1969 lifestyle alive.
-To improve education we built for colleges, to speed up transportation we built more roads, to improve health-care we put up more hospitals.
-The Internet Age technologies were used for more mass-production, and no mass-collaboration.
+Unable to evolve, our society kept building the past, using ever more dark majic to keep people from noticing they were using the same old cyborgologies.
+Thus, to improve education we kept putting up colleges, to speed up transportation we built more roads, to make people "happy", we built more suburban homes.
+The Woodstock 1969 lifestyle went global to kept Industrial Age production lines pumping out their one size fits all products.

-If any of us would see a camel near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, we'd stop and wonder; "why are these biologies here?".
-Likewise, when we see out of place cyborgologies like Industrial Age tools living far into the Internet Age, we should realize something is greatly wrong.
+If anyone would see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, we'd stop and wonder; "why are these biologies here?".
+Likewise, when we see the same modes of transportation, working hours, habitation structures, power plants—in general the same cyborgologies in Boston and Phoenix, we should know understand something is gravely wrong.
+Different geographies, demographics, weather, give lifeforms custom biologies; and so it should give custom cyborgologies.

-And you can see it on our debt.
+<div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>

+If you're asking what our cyborgologies should different, I don't know.
+It's up to free lifeforms to adapt—and who can predict adaptions.
+I do know an archeologist digging us up, would have a heck of time telling the difference between Miami and Toronto lifestyles.
+We have none of the splendid diveristy of life in Nature, the ancient world, or even Middle-Earth (something to look forward to in the era of mass-collaboration).

+And that's why we're unhappy.
+We're forced to live a generic lifestyle, unfree to adapt to our environment—like a camel trying to live in the Amazon.

 It's expensive for a lifeform to live outside of its ecosystem.
-That's why politicians from both sides have agreed to keep kicking the can down, and borrow more money to keep the Industrial Age, the era of mass-production, and their ruling philosophy alive.
+That's why our politicians, despite disagreeing on everything else, have agreed to keeping borrow more money.
+They want to keep the Industrial Age, the era of mass-production, and their ruling philosophy, alive.
+It's also why we extras spend far more then we make.

+In short, can you imagine all the debt a polar bear would need to live in the Sahara?
+You don't have to, just look down.

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)
 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
 We borrow to avoid doing the hard work of finding more efficient ways of living and working in the era of mass-collaboration._